JustinXHale/justinxhale.github.io/_posts/2023-01-09-life-isnt-fair.md

 ---
 layout: default
-title: I hate the phase Life isn’t far when are speaking in the context or sport.
+title: I hate the phase Life isn’t fair...
 ---

-# I hate the phase Life isn’t far when are speaking in the context or sport.
+# I hate the phase Life isn’t fair when are speaking in the context or sport.
 “Life isn’t always fair” but sports should be…

 ![2023 Referee Development Camp — Houston, TX](/justinxhale.github.io/posts/Assets/2023%20Referee%20Development%20Camp.jpeg)